MaskRay/ccls/README.md

   * preprocessor skipped regions
   * semantic highlighting, including support for [rainbow semantic highlighting](https://medium.com/@evnbr/coding-in-color-3a6db2743a1e)

 It makes use of C++17 features, has less third-party dependencies and slimmed-down code base.
-Cross reference features are strenghened, (see [wiki/FAQ](../../wiki/FAQ).
+Cross reference features are strengthened, (see [wiki/FAQ](../../wiki/FAQ)).
 It currently uses libclang to index C++ code but will switch to Clang C++ API.
 Refactoring and formatting are non-goals as they can be provided by clang-format, clang-include-fixer and other Clang based tools.

 The comparison with cquery as noted on 2018-07-15: